-Mass Spectrometry is quickly becoming a very valuable tool in host cell protein analytics.
+Mass Spectrometry is quickly becoming a very valuable tool in host cell protein analysis.
 Liquid chromatography with tandem mass spectrometry (LC-MS/MS) detects, identifies, and quantifies individual Host Cell Proteins (HCPs).
-Mass spectrometry (MS) is an orthogonal method to HCP ELISA that provides in depth data about specific HCPs.
-For process purification, ELISA can tell you the total host cell protein to drug substance ratio, and MS supplements this data with the identity and quantity of individual problematic host cell proteins.
+Mass spectrometry (MS) is an orthogonal method to HCP ELISA that provides in depth data about specific HCPs and improves HCP analysis.
+For process purification, ELISA can tell you the total host cell protein to drug substance ratio, and MS supplements HCP analysis this data with the identity and quantity of individual problematic host cell proteins.
 HCP identity is needed to determine their isoelectric points to guide optimization of chromatography conditions to eliminate targeted host cell proteins in drug substances.

 Due to advances in mass spectrometer resolution and scanning speed, biopharmaceutical companies can monitor which HCPs are enriched or persist through downstream purification processes, facilitating purification process development and process validation.
 MS also provides a second level of coverage analysis in addition to 2D PAGE or 2D-DIGE.